farhiongit/c_thread_pool/README.md

 - The first argument `threadpool` is a thread pool returned by a previous call to `threadpool_create_and_start ()`.
 - The second argument `work` is a user defined function to be executed by a worker of the thread pool on `job`.
+  This function `work` should return 0 on success, non 0 otherwise.
   This function receives the thread pool and a pointer to a job as arguments.
   Therefore, `work` can itself call `threadpool_add_task`, `threadpool_global_data` or `threadpool_worker_local_data` if needed.
 - The third argument `job` is the data to be used by the task and that will be processed by `work`.

-The function returns a unique id of the submitted task, or 0 on error.
+The function `threadpool_add_task` returns a unique id of the submitted task, or 0 on error (with errno set to ENOMEM).

 ###### Options